-4.3 Recovery of FGT residues and further carbon benefits
+4.3 Recovery of FGT Residues and Further Carbon Benefits

-The FGT residues from the process will be sent to O.C.O Technology Limited in Suffolk, where they will be treated and stabilised.
+The FGT residues from the process would be sent to O.C.O.
+Technology Limited in Suffolk, where they would be treated and stabilised.
 The recovery process results in a sustainable construction product which can be described as a 'carbon negative aggregate'.
 The process has been granted EA 'End of Waste' approval, by the Environment Agency; therefore, the finished aggregate is classed as a product and not a waste.

-The process uses carbon dioxide in the treatment of the FGT residues.
+The recovery process uses carbon dioxide in the treatment of the FGT residues.
 As many wastes are naturally able to react with carbon dioxide, an acceleration of the process results in the formation of manufactured limestone.
 The process is a genuine Carbon Capture and Utilisation (CCU) process and significant volumes of carbon dioxide are permanently captured as stable carbonates.
 As more carbon dioxide is captured than emitted in the manufacture of these aggregates, the aggregate is classed as 'carbon negative'.